Francesca Schiavone: 2012

 Schiavone began the season at the Brisbane International.
 Seeded third, she reached the semifinal where she lost to eventual champion Kaia Kanepi.

 Schiavone struggled whilst representing Italy at Fed Cup versus Ukraine, losing to a non-top-100 player Lesia Tsurenko comprehensively 1–6, 2–6 and barely getting past Kateryna Bondarenko, 6–7, 7–5, 6–4.
 Despite her struggles, Italy still managed to progress through to the semifinals.

 Schiavone played in the mini gulf series in Doha and Dubai losing early in both of them as the seventh seed; Doha in the second round to Yanina Wickmayer 4–6, 6–7 and in her Dubai opener to Ana Ivanovic 1–6, 5–7.

 At the Indian Wells Open, she (as 10th seed) avenged her Fed Cup loss by beating Lesia Tsurenko, 6–2, 6–4, before retiring against Lucie Šafářová in the third round after losing the first set 6–2.
-With the same seeding in Miami, she lost to Ksenia Pervak 4–6, 6–4, 4–7 in her opener, blowing a 3–0 final-set lead.
+With the same seeding in Miami, she lost to Ksenia Pervak 4–6, 6–4, 5–7 in her opener, blowing a 3–0 final-set lead.

-After lackluster results, the clay-court season was a chance for Schiavone to get back on form on her favorite surface, but as the top seed at the Barcelona Open, her poor form continued as she lost to Olga Govorstova, 4–6, 3–6 in her opening match.
-She represented Italy in Fed Cup semifinals against Czech Republic, losing both of her matches to Lucie Šafářová, 6–7, 1–6, and to Petra Kvitová, 4–6, 6–7.
+After lackluster results, the clay-court season was a chance for Schiavone to get back on form on her favorite surface, but as the top seed at the Barcelona Open, her poor form continued as she lost to Olga Govorstova in her opening match.
+She represented Italy in Fed Cup semifinals against Czech Republic, losing both of her matches to Lucie Šafářová and to Petra Kvitová.
 Italy lost the tie 1–4.
-After passing her opening round in Stuttgart against Monica Niculescu, she lost in the second round to No. 3 seed Petra Kvitová, 2–6, 2–6.
+After passing her opening round in Stuttgart against Monica Niculescu, she lost in the second round to No. 3 seed Petra Kvitová, in straight sets.
 She also lost her opener in Madrid to Varvara Lepchenko and Rome to Ekaterina Makarova.
 However, Schiavone finally found some form going into the French Open, winning Strasbourg by defeating Sloane Stephens and Alizé Cornet in the semifinals and finals, respectively.

-Schiavone reached the third round of French Open, where she lost to Varvara Lepchenko, 6–3, 3–6, 6–8.
+Schiavone reached the third round of French Open, where she lost to Varvara Lepchenko.

-At Wimbledon she reached the fourth round before losing to Petra Kvitová in three sets, but managed to reach the semifinals in doubles with partner Flavia Pennetta.
+At Wimbledon, she reached the fourth round, before losing to Petra Kvitová in three sets but managed to reach the semifinals in doubles with partner Flavia Pennetta.
 Schaivone won her opening match at the Olympics and was then ousted in the second round by Vera Zvonareva.

 Seeded 22nd, Schiavone faced off against Sloane Stephens in the first round of the US Open and lost in straight sets.
 Schiavone then competed at the Pan Pacific Open where she defeated Yaroslava Shvedova in the first round but then lost to Sam Stosur.
 She then suffered three consecutive first-round losses to Li Na at Beijing, to Olga Puchkova at Osaka and to Urszula Radwańska at Moscow.